luisfsferreira/luisfsferreira/README.md

 🧠 **Soft Skills:**

-- Quick learner and proactive;
+- Quick learner and proactive.
-- Helpful and team-oriented;
+- Helpful and team-oriented.
-- Driven by challenges and results;
+- Driven by challenges and results.
-- Sociable, positive, and energetic;
+- Sociable, positive, and energetic.
 - Strong leadership in familiar areas.